The American College of the Mediterranean

 The American College of the Mediterranean (ACM) is the degree-granting branch of the Institute for American Universities (IAU), and shares faculty, facilities, student support services, and infrastructure with IAU.
 The mission of The American College of the Mediterranean is to provide excellence in international education, inspire intercultural awareness, and prepare students for success in a global community through the study of European and Mediterranean history, languages, cultures, and contemporary issues.
 It does so through a unique combination of courses, internships, and curricula, that combine to create American-style undergraduate and graduate degree programs in an international and cross-cultural setting.ACM is pleased to offer the following undergraduate and graduate degree programs at its Aix-en-Provence campus.
 Additional information can be found on The American College of the Mediterranean website.

-- Master of Fine Arts (Painting or Sculpture)
+- Master of Fine Arts in Painting

 - Master of Arts in Art History